rclab-auth/gidopensees/README.md

 extended to nonlinear static and dynamic problems as well.

-It has been developed in the Lab of R/C and Masonry Structures, School of Civil Engineering, Aristotle University of Thessaloniki, by T. Kartalis-Kaounis, V. Protopapadakis and T. Papadopoulos, Dipl.
+It has been developed in the Lab of R/C and Masonry Structures, School of Civil Engineering, Aristotle University of Thessaloniki, Greece, by T. Kartalis-Kaounis, V. Protopapadakis and T. Papadopoulos, Dipl.
 Civil Engineers, under the supervision of V.K.
 Papanikolaou, Assistant Professor.